 The series of the indices use December 2015 as the reference base.
 The choice to refer the base to a month (rather than a year), is linked to the indicator characteristics, which does not present seasonal components because it refers to annual remuneration.
 Year 2015 was chosen, analogously to that established for the other short-term indicators by the European Regulation on short-term statistics.
 The new series of indices of contractual remunerations are calculated starting from January 2015; therefore, these indices replace, from January 2015 to December 2018, the previously indices published in base 2010.
-Starting from January 2019, the new series of indices are appropriate to produce the legal effects that the laws in force reconnect to specific indicators calculated by Istat.
+Starting from January 2019, the new series of indicators calculated by Istat.